Brow Studio

 Skin Type Makes a Big Difference

-Your skin type is one of the biggest factors in how long microblading lasts.
+Your skin type significantly influences how long does microblading last.

 Normal to dry skin:

-Microblading often heals with cleaner hair strokes and longer-lasting definition.
-This skin type usually holds microblading well.
+Microblading often heals with cleaner hair strokes and longer-lasting definition on normal to dry skin.
+This skin type usually holds microblading well, contributing to an extended microblading duration.

 Oily skin:

-Oily skin often fades microblading faster.
-Hair strokes might heal softer, blur sooner, or lose crisp detail over time.
-If you have oily skin, Pomi might recommend ombre powder brows or combo brows instead.
+For those with oily skin, the microblading aftercare becomes crucial, as oily skin often fades microblading faster.
+Hair strokes may heal softer, blur sooner, or lose crisp detail over time.
+If you have oily skin, Pomi might recommend ombre powder brows or combo brows as alternatives.

 Combination skin: